Home » To Greet or Not To Greet in Emails

 With email, the tiny little courtesies, such as including a greeting with every email instead of just blurting out your comments, demands, or questions, will go a long way to being perceived as someone who is a pleasure to communicate with.
 When the other side sees your name in their inbox, they’ll be excited to see what you have to say instead of mumbling “…now what?”

-There are those who believe that general writing rules and skills do not apply to email.
+Some believe that general writing rules and skills do not apply to email.
 Just because you are not writing it by hand doesn’t mean you are not writing.
 It’s an informal communication tool, yes, but that doesn’t mean courtesy is unnecessary.
-There is always a need for courtesy.

 Without a greeting: